 After that, we need to set our App Domains.
 For setting this first, we need to click on setting just below the Dashboard.
 We will see the +Add Platform button click on it.
 A new dialog will open to select Platform inside that we are going to select the Website.

-After selecting the add platform, a small panel will popup asking for the Site URL.
+After selecting the add platform, a small panel will pop up and ask for the Site URL.
 Here, you will be adding your project URL like "http://localhost:2222/".
 To see where the project URL is, right-click on Project, select Properties like as shown below.

 After copying, paste that URL inside Site URL (http://localhost:2222/) and then click on the save changes button.